stride3d/stride-docs/en/manual/physics/raycasting/sweepcasts.md

 <span class="badge text-bg-primary">Intermediate</span>
 <span class="badge text-bg-success">Programmer</span>

 A **sweepcast** is similar to a raycast, with the distinction of using shapes instead of a ray.
 It casts a shape in a direction and returns what it collided with.
-In more basic terms, it's like **launching a shape and seeing what it hits**.
+In more basic terms, it's like **launching an invisible object and seeing what it hits**.

 ## Sweepcast query

 In order to query a sweepcast, use [`Simulation.SweepCast`](xref:Stride.BepuPhysics.BepuSimulation.SweepCast*).
-The method returns true, if it managed to hit something.
+The method returns true, if it manages to hit something.
 In that case, all information about the hit will be contained in [HitInfo](xref:Stride.BepuPhysics.HitInfo).

 ### Shape